VFrancescon/hcoil_pkg/README.md

 * V/I limits are set at 70% of each supply's rated values.
 Those can be set as ROS Params.
 See [6PSU + Field](launch/field_launch.py) example for usage.

-* The middleware node is spun, with a [Magnetic Field Interface](https://github.com/VFrancescon/hcoil_interfaces/blob/main/msg/MagField.msg), which is automatically translated to input msgs for each PSU node.
+* The middleware node is spun, which is automatically translated to input msgs for each PSU node.

 * The [Field Node](src/field_node.cpp), takes ROS Params x/y/z/Num and x/y/z/Root.
   * x/y/z/Num is an integer (1 or 2) that specifies how many supplies handle the given axis.